In construction, preliminaries are the supporting costs needed to run the project.

 How to Keep Your Construction Job on Budget

 Accurately calculating and documenting a construction job’s preliminary costs is crucial.
-No matter how insignificant, every task or service must be anticipated, costed and included on the BOQ.
+No matter how insignificant, every task or service must be anticipated, costed and included on the BoQ.
 If you don’t have a well-thought-out and detailed list of preliminaries, your project could have significant cost blowouts and delays.

 Many contractors use professional third parties to help them calculate their preliminary costs to avoid these types of catastrophes.
 Others use specialised software or numbered templates to assist them in staying on track with their preliminary costs.